Analysis: Biden’s Stunning Turnabout Remakes Democratic Race

 In Minnesota and Massachusetts, billionaire Mike Bloomberg plunged roughly $17 million into TV.
 Biden carried both states without spending a dollar, according to TV advertising data released late last week.

-In Virginia, a key general-election state where Biden won by more than 25 percentage points, the former vice president spent a paltry $291,000 to Bloomberg’s $12 million, the data shows.
+In Virginia, a key general election state where Biden won by more than 25 percentage points, the former vice president spent less than $200,000 to Bloomberg’s $12 million, the data shows.

 A similar pattern emerged in Texas, where Bloomberg spent $47.8 million to Biden’s $291,000, and in North Carolina, where Bloomberg outspent Biden 28 times over.

-Bloomberg ended the night without winning a single state, though he won American Samoa and picked up a smattering of delegates.
+Bloomberg ended the night without winning a single state, though he picked up a smattering of delegates.
 He planned to huddle with advisers in New York on Wednesday to reassess whether to press on with his campaign.

 Also facing reality: Massachusetts Sen. Elizabeth Warren, who finished a disappointing third in her home state.
 Though she’s vowed to take her campaign to a contested convention, it was unclear how she would justify continuing with little to cling to out of the Super Tuesday results.

-Note: EDITOR'S NOTE — AP Washington Bureau Chief Julie Pace has covered the White House and politics for the AP since 2007.
-Follow her at https://twitter.com/jpaceDC.
-This story has been corrected to show Biden spent less than $200,000, not $291,000, in Virginia.